Center-Fed Pinching Antenna System (C-PASS): Modeling, Analysis, and Beamforming Design: Numerical Results

 \section{Numerical Results}

-This section provides numerical simulations validating the derived DoF and power scaling laws for C-PASS in \emph{Theorem 1} and \emph{2}.
+This section provides numerical simulations validating the derived DoF and power scaling laws for C-PASS in \emph{Theorems 1 and 2}.
 Furthermore, we evaluate the effectiveness of the proposed algorithms in enhancing the communication performance.